- A Load of Bull — the Minotaur, now often the name for an entire species of bovine humanoids.

 - The Sun, the Moon and the Galaxy... are the generally-accepted proper names of Earth's sun, moon and galaxy, after they turned out not to be unique.
 The Galaxy is usually called the Milky Way, which is a loose translation of "galaxy" into English.
 Science fiction often refers to the Sun and the Moon as "Sol" and "Luna", which is just the same thing, but with Latin instead of English.

 - Two partial examples are the words "ocean" and "psalm," which, while not categories of one, are categories with specific, defined members.
-An ocean is one of four and only four specific bodies of water: the Atlantic, the Pacific, the Indian, and the Arctic.
+An ocean is one of four/five specific bodies of water, depending on how you count the area around Antarctica.
 A psalm is one of the 150 songs or poems in the Book of Psalms.
 There presumably are not and can never be any other oceans or psalms.

 - This also doesn't count oceans that existed in earlier geological epochs (such as Panthalassa), oceans predicted to arise in future epochs via continental drift, the subsurface oceans on Europa and Enceladus that have yet to be explored or named, Oceanus Procellarum on the Moon which isn't really an ocean, or any oceans which may be discovered on Earthlike extrasolar planets in the future.